 In addition to excellent wind conditions, Kingston is famous for its southwesterly thermal breeze.
 Curtis explains that our water is the right depth and there aren’t many obstacles to obscure training and races.
 There’s also a “very nice fetch,” which means we have a stretch of open water that cultivates excellent waves, rather than a small, enclosed sailing area.
 It’s no surprise then, that many of Canada’s greatest wind and water professionals are those who began their athletic journey here.

-Kingston’s Ali ten Hove is representing Canada in Sailing in the 49er – Skipper Class at the Tokyo 2020 Olympics.
+Kingston’s Ali ten Hove represented Canada in Sailing in the 49er – Skipper Class at the Tokyo 2020 Olympics.
 She points out that Kingston’s gorgeous lakefront directly connects the community to water.
 The unique thermally driven winds in the summer months make for strong and consistent conditions, ten Hove’s “ideal sailing playground” that’s fun to race in.

 Curtis remarks that there are other places in the world that have water factors that are conducive to sailing, but it’s the small-town atmosphere in Kingston that truly makes a difference for professional athletes.
 Often, in other popular sailing locations such as San Francisco, athletes must make long commutes even if they live close to the water.
 Even after rigging your boat, it might take 45 minutes to sail out to an area of water that’s favorable to training and racing.
 Lake Ontario, on the other hand, is easily accessible from residences and it only takes about three minutes to get from the Kingston harbour to the “field of play.”